There’s so much to find out about Edge Hill University, it can be tricky to know where to begin. If you’ve got a question, use our handy guide below.

 The issuing of parking permits is based on clear eligibility criteria, however the provision of a permit does not guarantee a parking space due to the limited capacity on campus.
 Please click here for more information, including our Car Parking policy notice.

 Even if you do have a permit, we suggest you build in sufficient time to park off campus when necessary.
-Details of alternative parking provision close to the University can be found here.
+Details of alternative parking provision close to the University can be found on our travel pages.

 There is an on-site McColl’s convenience store and the Students’ Union shop, both of which sell food, drink and stationery.